Cheapest electricity tariff for big families in the UK (June 2026 guide)

 Single-rate vs Economy 7 (two rates) vs smart/time-of-use.
 Many keen deals assume monthly direct debit; prepayment customers may see different options.

+Benchmark any deal against the 1 July 2026 cap rates.
 Fixed tariffs offer predictability; trackers can move up/down; time-of-use can be great if you can shift usage.
 Confirm exit fees, contract length and any smart-meter requirements.

-Two realistic cost scenarios (with numbers)
+Two realistic cost scenarios (illustrative)

-Scenario A: 5-person family, single-rate
+Scenario A (illustrative): 5-person family, single-rate

 - Annual use: 5,200 kWh

-- Tariff 1: 27.5p/kWh + 60p/day standing charge
+- Illustrative fixed deal: 24.5p/kWh + 60p/day standing charge

-- Tariff 1: (5,200×£0.275) + (365×£0.60) ≈ £1,649
+- Fixed deal: (5,200×£0.245) + (365×£0.60) ≈ £1,493

 - Annual use: 6,000 kWh (40% night / 60% day)